Cloud9Developer/Jellyfin-Newsletter-Plugin/README.md

 ### Library Selection
 - Select the item types you want to scan
     - NOTE: this is Item types, not libraries

+## Newsletter HTML Format
+Allows for use of custom HTML formatting for emails!
+Defaults to origional formatting, but can be modified now!

+For defaults, see `Jellyfin.Plugin.Newsletters/Templates/`

+### Body HTML
+- The main body of your email

+### EntryData HTML
+- The formatting for each individual entry/series/movie that was found and will be sent out

 ## Scraper/Scanner Config